There’s been a lot of beef and mixed messages about beef in recent years.

 - Unprocessed red meat is associated with a higher risk of coronary heart disease.
 This link does not differ according to BMI (which means that regardless of weight, this link occurs).

-- This risk of cornary heart disease was lowered by replacing red meat with plant-based protein including legumes and beans, nuts, soy, dairy and wholegrains.
+- This risk of coronary heart disease was lowered by replacing red meat with plant-based protein including legumes and beans, nuts, soy, dairy and whole grains.

 - For every extra 100g intake of red meat, there was a 19% higher risk of developing ischaemic heart disease.
-However, substituting the same calorie amount of meat for fatty fish, eggs, yoghurt, or cheeese resulted in a 15-24% lower risk of ischaemic heart disease
+However, substituting the same calorie amount of meat for fatty fish, eggs, yogurt, or cheese resulted in a 15-24% lower risk of ischaemic heart disease.

 Recommended meat intake per person per day